Sunday, April 26, 2009

 Intrigued family member or friend:

-"So, does it snow at your place in Ore
+"So, does it snow at your place in Oregon?"

 Jon "Mountain Man" Olin